nam-ha/news-processing-api/README.md

 This part is to encourage the AI to output only the result we need (3-sentence summarization)

-All other system prompts is following the same strategy.
-For the Process task, I make a seperate system prompt instead of running 3 invocations for the subtasks, it will reduce the cost needed and since the AI is doing 3 subtasks that has a dependent relationship, it can receive more context and can help increase the quality of the output.
+All other system prompts follow the same strategy.
+For the Process task, I created a separate system prompt instead of running three separate invocations for the subtasks.
+This approach reduces the cost and, since the AI is handling three interdependent subtasks, it can receive more context, which helps improve the quality of the output.

 ---